mariannazhang/PowerPoint-auto-coding/readme.md

 # Collaborating and sharing your files
 Some users may find that if you upload the .pptm file to Google Drive (either manually drop into Google Drive on browser, or using Google Drive for Desktop), Google Drive automatically converts it to a .pptx file and removes the macros.

-You can make sure this auto-conversion is disabled by [going to Google Drive in your web browser](https://drive.google.com/) > click Gear icon at top-right > Settings > make sure "Convert uploaded files to google docs editor format" is NOT checked, [as per this StackExchange post](https://stackoverflow.com/questions/62759230/is-my-vba-code-lost-when-saving-to-google-drive).
+[As per this StackExchange post](https://stackoverflow.com/questions/62759230/is-my-vba-code-lost-when-saving-to-google-drive), you can **disable Google Drive auto-conversion** if you: [go to Google Drive in your web browser](https://drive.google.com/) > click Gear icon at top-right > Settings > make sure "Convert uploaded files to google docs editor format" is *NOT* checked.